 Odds are you will never train a celebrity, but you can help a lot of people to have healthier and happier lives.
 A realistic perspective is necessary to turn being a personal trainer into a worthwhile and successful career option.

-If you feel like the walls of your cubicle are closing in and that neck tie is starting to feel a little tighter than usual it’s understandable that you might be thinking about a change.
+If you feel like the walls of your cubicle are closing in and that necktie is starting to feel a little tighter than usual, it’s understandable that you might be thinking about a change.

-One of the biggest benefits that becoming a personal trainer offers is a freedom that your typical nine to five jobs can not provide.
+One of the biggest benefits that becoming a personal trainer offers is the freedom that your typical nine to five jobs can not provide.
 You can set your own hours, work where you want, choose your clients, and even set your own days off and vacation.

 Who does not want to be their own boss?
 Being a personal trainer offers you that opportunity.
 You get to choose what type of clientele you want to help and if you want to focus on a certain fitness specialty like circuit training or yoga.

 What Are the Benefits of Becoming a Personal Trainer?